Cluster Feeding (sometimes called ‘bunch feeding’) is exactly what the word suggests. Feeds that are ‘clustered’ together. This occurrence is normal!

-Your baby might be trying to fill his/her tummy before bedtime.
-This may result in them sleeping longer stretches after Clustered Feedings.
+Your baby might be trying to fill his/her tummy before bedtime; this may result in them sleeping more extended stretches after Clustered Feedings.

 Growth spurts.
-Babies need to do a lot of growing and will therefore go through a few growth spurts.
-They need energy to grow and thus need extra breast milk during these times.
+Babies need to do a lot of growing and will, therefore, go through a few growth spurts.
+They need the energy to grow and thus need extra breast milk during these times.

 Colic and Acid reflux.
-The sucking motion while breastfeeding, triggers movements in the intestines, thus helping milk to move along faster and to get digested quicker.
-This actually means that the constant feeding is soothing for the colic and reflux.
+The sucking motion while breastfeeding, triggers movements in the intestines, thus helping the milk to move along faster and to get digested quicker; this means that the constant feeding is soothing for the colic and reflux.
 If this is the case, read our page about reflux.

-Your baby might need some extra bonding and comforting time.
+Your baby might need some extra bonding and comforting.
 If you're working during the day, your baby might need this time to bond more with you or just to calm him/her after an eventful day.
 Also linked with comfort feeding.